 Uncle Buck went into administration as of 27th March 2020.
 Uncle Buck has advised that all new lending activity has ceased and, if you’re an existing Uncle Buck customer, you should continue to make payments for your outstanding loans in the usual way.

-Uncle Buck is a direct lender (rather than a broker) which has been trading since 2004 and is authorised by the Financial Conduct Authority (FCA).
+Uncle Buck was a direct lender (rather than a broker) which traded from 2004 until March 2020, authorised by the Financial Conduct Authority (FCA).

-Unlike traditional “payday” loans, where the amount you borrow would be due in one single repayment on your payday, an Uncle Buck loan splits repayment into manageable monthly instalments over a 4 or 6 month term.
-That can be handy, but don’t forget that the longer you take to repay a loan, the more it costs you overall.
+Unlike traditional “payday” loans, where the amount you borrow would be due in one single repayment on your payday, an Uncle Buck loan split repayment into manageable monthly instalments over a 4 or 6 month term.

-How do Uncle Buck’s loans hold up against the competition?
+How did Uncle Buck’s loans hold up against the competition?